patelpurvip/GroupProject-1-IMDB_ratings/README.md

 ![IMDB-logo.jpg](IMDB-logo.jpg)

+## Background
 This repository houses my personal contributions to part of a larger data group project related to IMDb.
 The original project (including commit history) and the full final product is housed in the following [repository](https://github.com/cckuqui/IMDB-movie-data).

+The [original dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) was retrived from Kaggle and updated by Stefano Leone.
+This Dataset was scraped from IMDb, the most popular movie website on the internet.

-The project used Python, and specifically the Pandas & Matplotlib libraries, to analyze movie ratings data to determine weather, in general, critics or average viewers are harsher critics of movies listed on IMDb.
+The data analysis documented here used Python, and specifically the Pandas & Matplotlib libraries, to analyze movie ratings data to determine weather, in general, critics or average viewers are harsher critics of movies listed on IMDb.

 ## Contents